 If the list of directors on the application form includes directors who are residents in Australia and members of a local board of directors, you must lodge a memorandum that outlines their powers.

 Translation of documents

-If any document is not in English, provide a certified translation of that document into English.
+If any document is not in English, you must provide a certified translation into English.

-A translation made outside Australia must be certified as a correct translation into English by one of the following persons in the place where the corporation was formed or incorporated:
+A translation made outside Australia must be certified as a correct translation into English by:

-- a person who has lawful custody of the original document; that is, a person who exercises under law functions similar to those exercised by ASIC, or
+- a person who has lawful custody of the original document – that is, a person who exercises functions similar to those exercised by ASIC, or

 A translation made inside Australia must be certified as a correct translation into English by a person approved by ASIC such as: